National Alliance (Lithuania): Gaining representation at municipal and national levels (since 2023)

 In the 2023 municipal elections, it won three seats on the municipal council of Vilnius City Municipality, its most successful election result.
 One of the party's councillors, Aleksandras Nemunaitis, was expelled in April 2023, as he joined the effort to nominate Artūras Zuokas as leader of the opposition in the Vilnius municipal council, even though the party opposed this move.

 In the 2024 Lithuanian parliamentary election, the party gained representation, when party's deputy leader Vytautas Sinica won a single member constituency in Vilnius.

+Infighting (2025)

+A leadership conflict within National Alliance erupted in 2025 between party founder Vytautas Radžvilas and Seimas member Vytautas Sinica.
+In August, the party board expelled Sinica, accusing him of violating party statutes by organizing unauthorized meetings, attempting to convene an extraordinary congress, and acting independently in political campaigns, including protests against the Belarusian opposition office linked to Sviatlana Tsikhanouskaya.
+Sinica rejected the expulsion as illegitimate and accused the party leadership of internal factionalism and efforts to sideline him.

+The conflict escalated in September 2025 when Sinica and his supporters held an extraordinary party congress that elected him chairman of National Alliance.
+Radžvilas and the existing leadership refused to recognize the congress, alleging financial misconduct within Sinica’s faction and announcing legal action over the legitimacy of the gathering.
+In October 2025, Lithuania’s Ministry of Justice formally recognized the congress results and registered Sinica as party chairman, effectively transferring formal control of the party to his faction despite ongoing legal and political disputes.